 Miscellaneous Property

-An interesting part of the property is on Diamond Creek below the winery where all three vineyards and soil profiles come to within merely 60 feet of each other.
+A unique part of the property is on Diamond Creek below the winery where all three vineyards and soil profiles converge within merely 60 feet of each other.

-Most Napa wineries seem to change winemakers every few years but not so with Diamond Creek.
+Many Napa Valley wineries seem to change winemakers every few years but not so with Diamond Creek.
 Since 1968 they have had only several winemakers.
-Winemaker before the sale to Louis Roederer, was Phil Steinschriber who made Diamond Creek’s wine for over 20 years.
+Jerry Luper assisted Al through the mid 1990s.
+Phil Steinschriber was hired in 1991 and Graham Wehmeir took over winemaking in 2020 following the transition in ownership to Louis Roederer.

-Harvest can run 6 weeks on the property – honoring the properties’ individual microclimates rather than picking each vineyard at once, the grapes are selectively picked as they ripen.
+Harvest can run up to 6 weeks on the property; respecting the properties’ individual microclimates rather than picking each block at once, the grapes are selectively picked as they ripen.
 This can often mean up to 20 different “mini” harvests each year.
-Their overall production is very low – dropping all but the healthiest of the grapes each year – leaving between 1.5 and 2 tons per acre.
+And it also means their harvest crew can be very small since the micro picks are spread out over such a long time.
+Regardless of vintage, the first grapes to go through veraison are located on the top of Volcanic HIll followed by Red Rock Terrace and then finish at Gravelly Meadow.
+Their overall production is low; they cut off all but the healthiest of the grapes each year, leaving between 1.5 and 2 tons per acre.
+And the grapes are picked for ripeness, not opulence and are typically harvested between 22 and 24 brix.

-Diamond Creek’s wines have always been focused on quality and about showcasing the individual terroir on the estate.
+Diamond Creek’s wines have always been focused on quality and are about showcasing the individual terroir on the estate.
 Their earliest releases were priced under $10/bottle which was considered very expensive at the time.
-One of their earlier releases actually retailed for $100/bottle which at the time was the most expensive 750ml current release in California.
-Their wine set the bar high in the second annual Napa Valley Wine Auction when a case went for $5400 – many years later at the same annual auction a lot of Diamond Creek went for over $120,000.
+One of their earlier releases retailed for $100/bottle which at the time was the most expensive 750ml current release in California.
+Their wine set the bar high in first annual Napa Valley Wine Auction in 1981 when a case of the 1978 Lake Cabernet Sauvignon sold for $5400.
+Many years later at the same annual auction, the winning bit on a lot of Diamond Creek Cabernet Sauvignon was over $120,000.

-As expected, due to the individual microclimates and soil types each of the wines shows distinctive differences.
-However, all of their wines show excellent acidity and a reasonable tannin backbone anchoring the finishes.
-These are wines that can easily age for several decades, and they have the earlier vintages to prove this.
+As expected, due to the individual microclimates and soil types each of the wines show distinctive differences including texture.
+However, all of their wines feature excellent acidity.
+These wines can easily age for several decades, and they have the earlier vintages to prove this.
 We have had several vintages and each wine tastes exceptional at a young age – but has the acidity, fruit and backbone to age for many years.

 Select Wines

 The 2012 Diamond Creek Vineyards Gravelly Meadow (their lowest yielding vineyard) shows lively and fresh fruit aromas including black fig, a dried rose petal component and an earthy note.
 It is dark in the glass.
-It is round on the palate, full-bodied with good acidity to temper the depth of fruit.
-Long lasting finished with well-defined tannins.
+The palate is rounded, full-bodied, and features bright acidity to complement the depth of flavor.
+The finish is long lasting with rounded but also well-defined tannins.
+Of their three main vineyard bottlings, this one, regardless of vintage tends to be the softest and most approachable bottling.

-The 2012 Diamond Creek Vineyards Volcanic Meadow shows a perceptible sweet note to the bouquet with nuances of baking spices and floral notes.
+The 2012 Diamond Creek Vineyards Volcanic Hill shows a perceptible sweet note to the bouquet with nuances of baking spices and floral notes.
 On the palate it is gentle, soft and subtle showing black fruit, balanced between fruit acidity and structure.
-Still, this vintage and vineyard shows a voluptuousness that is highly appealing.
-The tannins are delicate and are well integrated.
+Still, this vintage and vineyard shows a graciousness that is highly appealing.
+The firm tannins are well integrated, perhaps softened by the few years in the bottle prior to our tasting.

 Summer Open House (no longer offered)

-Every summer for decades, the property opened several times to those on their mailing list (there is absolutely *nothing else like this in Napa Valley*); this was a unique and rare opportunity to not only enjoy the beautiful grounds and vineyards but also to taste barrel samples of their three vineyards and purchase coveted older releases (we have seen wines up to 18 years old available for sale).
-Some families have been coming to these “picnics” for several decades and have their own special spots on the grounds staked out.
+Every summer for decades, the property opened several weekends in the summer to those on their mailing list; there was absolutely *nothing else like this in Napa Valley*.
+This was a unique and rare opportunity to not only enjoy the beautiful grounds and vineyards but also to taste barrel samples of their three vineyards and purchase coveted older releases; during our visits over the years, we noticed wines up to 18 years old were available for sale.
+Some families came to these “picnics” for several decades and had their own special spots on the grounds staked out.

-Guests have access to most of the property; this special slice of Napa Valley is truly magical – the hillside vineyards combined with plenty of water features including man-made creeks, waterfalls, little pathways, swimming holes and an idyllic pond.
-Boots’s son Phil Ross used to always lead a one hour guided very informative tour of the property in the afternoon and the day culminates with a rare tasting of three of their current release wines.
+Guests had access to most of the property; this special slice of Napa Valley is truly magical featuring hillside vineyards combined with plenty of water features including man-made creeks, waterfalls, little pathways, swimming holes and an idyllic pond.
+Boots’s son Phil Ross used to always lead a one hour guided very informative tour of the property in the afternoon and the day always culminated with a rare tasting of three of their current release wines.
+These tastings always were held on the west side of their lake with attendees gathering in the open area next to Lake Vineyard.

-An old article dated October 20, 1977, described these early gatherings.
+An old article from one of the local newspapers dated October 20, 1977, described these early gatherings.
 “His sales methods are unusual, consisting of inviting customers to the place for picnicking, swimming, boating and tasting.
 He provides personal tours of the vineyards and explains the distinctive properties”.

-As of our latest update to this review, Diamond Creek Vineyards no longer offers these summer open house experiences.
+As of our latest update to this review, Diamond Creek Vineyards no longer offers these summer open house experiences and parts of the water features have been removed or will be removed soon.

 Winery/Hospitality